Crataco/ai-guide/README.md

 You have two options from here:

-- [The Current Guide](https://github.com/Crataco/ai-guide/blob/main/guide/frontends.md) is as clean as can be and does a better job at introducing you to things in layman's terms.
+- [The Current Guide](https://github.com/Crataco/ai-guide/blob/main/guide/frontends.md) focuses on quality and cleanliness, and does a better job at introducing you to things in layman's terms.

-- [The Spaghetti Guide](https://github.com/Crataco/ai-guide/blob/main/guide/original.md) is a crash course that shoves in more information all in one page, and focuses on the LLMs that existed before LLaMA.
+- [The Spaghetti Guide](https://github.com/Crataco/ai-guide/blob/main/guide/original.md) is more of a crash course that shoves in more information all in one page, and includes the LLMs that existed before LLaMA.

 * * *